End of Page

 SA Health will only allocate to second or subsequent preferences once it is no longer possible to match remaining applicants to their higher preference.

 Applicants matched to a position are notified via email and an applicant must either accept or decline the offer within the specified timeframe.

 Round 3 and beyond:

-As notifications of declines are received and positions are made available, allocation matches are made randomly and are based on the applicant's highest possible preference.
+Further allocation matches are made as notifications of declines are received and positions are made available.
+Positions continue to be allocated randomly in accordance with the category groups and are based on matching applicants to their highest possible preference.